puopg/HR-Login-Script/README.md

 I encourage our cohort to make pull requests if they have improvements or even suggestions for a better way to do this.

 # Pull Requests
-- Please say what file you are changing and remember to export the new .zip.
+- Please say what files you are changing.
+- Remember to export the new .zip.
 Tampermonkey has some issues importing files from my experience, but the .zip works fine.
 - Please update the version # in the file you are changing. (look for the @version tag)

 # Installation